TouhouBoi/miiverse_api_dumps/README.md

 # miiverse_api_dumps
-This is My Dumps of Nintendo's Miiverse API Before it they Closed Miiverse.
+This is My Dumps of Nintendo's Miiverse API Before they Closed Miiverse.

 Files + URLs<br>
 --------------------------<br>